restlet/restlet.github.io/documentation/user-guide/2.2/appendices/restlet-org-example.md

 HTTP connector.
 As you will see below, running basic web sites with Restlets is very simple.

-This page needs to be updated to use the new Restlet ${restlet-version-minor} API
+This page needs to be updated to use the new Restlet {{ page.version }} API

 # <a name="imported-classes"></a>Imported classes